15 Best Things to Do in Jervis Bay

 3. The Jervis Bay village

-The large oceanic bay that is Jervis Bay is bordered by the Beecroft Peninsula to the north, Booderee National Park to the south, and coastal villages such as Callala Beach, Huskisson, Vincentia, and Hyams Beach to the west.
+The large oceanic bay of Jervis Bay is framed by the Beecroft Peninsula to the north, Booderee National Park to the south, and coastal villages like Callala Beach, Huskisson, Vincentia, and Hyams Beach to the west.

-Jervis Bay is also a village, located in the southwest corner of the bay.
-The village is part of the Jervis Bay Territory, a separate Commonwealth territory that was founded in 1915 to allow the federal government, residing in Canberra, to have jurisdiction over a coastal area.
+Jervis Bay is also the name of a village located in the bay’s southwest corner.
+This village is part of the Jervis Bay Territory, a separate Commonwealth territory established in 1915 to provide the federal government in Canberra with jurisdiction over a coastal area.

 Jervis Bay